johnnyw66/cookie_session/README.md

 ## Don't have any Alexa devices?

-With minimal Python skills you can modify the routine **announce_opportunities** to use your host computer's speaker.
+With minimal Python skills you can modify the routine **notify_opportunities** to use your host computer's speaker.

 Below is one example of a method I found with a google search.